serek4/H4AsyncMQTT/docs/tls.md

 SSL Features are NOT available by default.
 This is because they add about 64k to the binary, *even if you don't use them*!

-In order to use TLS, you first need to enable SSL in both the [bugfixed library](https://github.com/philbowles/ESPAsyncTCP): Edit `async_config.h` and PangolinMQTT itself: Edit `config.h`
+In order to use TLS, you first need to enable SSL in both the [bugfixed library](https://github.com/philbowles/ESPAsyncTCP): Edit `async_config.h` and H4AsyncMQTT itself: Edit `config.h`

 In both files, find the line which says:
 `#define ASYNC_TCP_SSL_ENABLED 0`